 You might think, “I’d love for that to happen, but based on my partner’s behavior, it seems impossible.
 There’s nothing I can do.”

 It may seem impossible – but it isn’t.
 In reality, it may be easier than you think.
 After all, many spouses deliberately behave in ways that make you feel powerless…that’s how they stay in power.

 To get to that place where your spouse is fighting for you (instead of against you), three things need to happen.

 First, you need pro-level insight into the marriage problem you’re having.
 I’m not talking about doing a Google search and reading a few free blogs.
 I’m talking about diving into the issue and becoming a mini-expert in it.
 Once you understand what you’re dealing with, once you can see the situation clearly, you will be able to decode your partner’s behavior (or bullshit, as the case may be).

 And once you can do that, you will be able to use that knowledge to your advantage – to trigger a sense of urgency in your partner, where he or she feels compelled to “act” and save the marriage.

-This is an absolutely essential step and it’s why my issue-specific audio/video crash courses contain comprehensive, eye-opening and usable insight into the most common marriage problems.
+This is an absolutely essential step and it’s why my issue-specific audio/video online programs contain comprehensive, eye-opening and usable insight into the most common marriage problems.
+It’s also why they are the #1 choice in marriage-saving courses worldwide.
 I’ve worked with couples on a professional basis for many years, and I want you to know what I know!
 Knowledge is power.
 And since you’re probably feeling pretty damn powerless right now, no doubt you can see the necessity for that.